ubsuny/CP1-24-HW3/capacitiveReactance/capacitiveReactance.md

 other conductive components.

 ### How to Determine X_c:
--Start by estimating the parasitic capacitance C using knowledge of the system, its geometry, and its surroundings.
+- Start by estimating the parasitic capacitance C using knowledge of the system, its geometry, and its surroundings.
--Determine the operating frequency *f*
+- Determine the operating frequency *f*
--Use [Eqn 1] to compute X_c for the segment/component.
+- Use [Eqn 1] to compute X_c for the segment/component.